Pooled pensions and mandatory savings.

 The industry already has this.
 There are Group RRSPs, DCPP, etc that are low to no cost to the employer and offer away for small businesses to help their members save.
 The self-employed have RRSPS, TFSA and other tax-efficient ways to save for their own retirement.

 The key here is not providing more plans, it is making people save.

 Related article: Keys to success of the new Pooled Registered Pension Plan

 The best way to improve the savings rate is to make it mandatory.
-Today, if you enrol in a benefits package at a new employer, you have to take the group life and health unless you have coverage elsewhere.
+Today, if you enroll in a benefits package at a new employer, you have to take the group life and health unless you have coverage elsewhere.
 Why would we not make it mandatory to take the group savings plan as well?
 It should be part of your employment contract at the company you work at.
-If a company doesn’t have a plan, there are many institutions that a quick phone call to would remedy the situation in a heartbeat.
+If a company doesn’t have a plan, there are many institutions that a quick phone call would remedy the situation in a heartbeat.

 In Australia, they have a mandatory savings program for employees.
 Statistics show that up to 90% of Australians have some type of savings.
 It is compulsory for employees to contribute and from what I have read also compulsory for employers to contribute.
 There are also restrictions on withdrawal from these savings plans.
 Not withdrawals when you retire but restrictions on withdrawals for when you want to go on a ski trip.
 Retirement savings are for retirement.
-It is also low cost.
+It is also a low cost.
 Australia also promotes financial literacy by offering it in schools as part of graduating.

 Related article: Is mandatory savings the key?

-If Canada wants to increase the retirement savings rate, the most effective way would be to make savings mandatory and develop a program that encourages businesses, employees, the stay at home parent and the self employed to save towards their retirement.
+If Canada wants to increase the retirement savings rate, the most effective way would be to make savings mandatory and develop a program that encourages businesses, employees, the stay at home parent and the self-employed to save towards their retirement.